OpenNebula/docs/source/marketplace/appliances/oneke.rst

 OneFlow Service
 ----------------

-OneKE Virtual Appliance is implemented as a OneFlow Service.
+The OneKE virtual appliance is implemented as a OneFlow Service.
 OneFlow allows you to define, execute, and manage multi-tiered applications, so called Services, composed of interconnected Virtual Machines with deployment dependencies between them.
 Each group of Virtual Machines is deployed and managed as a single entity (called role).

 .. note::

-    For a full OneFlow API/template reference please refer to the `OneFlow Specification <https://docs.opennebula.io/6.4/integration_and_development/system_interfaces/appflow_api.html>`_.
+    For a full OneFlow API/template reference please refer to the `OneFlow Specification <https://docs.opennebula.io/6.6/integration_and_development/system_interfaces/appflow_api.html>`_.

 OneKE Service has four different **Roles**: